2006 American League Division Series: Game 3

 Feeding off a crowd witnessing its first playoff game in 19 years, Detroit pitcher Kenny Rogers pitched 7 2/3 innings of scoreless ball, earning a victory and standing ovation from the Comerica Park crowd in a 6–0 Tigers win.
 Rogers was throwing as hard as 92 mph in the eighth inning, topping his usual top speed by 3–4 mph.
 Joel Zumaya used his 103-mph arm to close out the inning, and Todd Jones closed the game for the second time, but did not earn a save, as the Tigers were not in a save situation.

-Offensively, the Tigers got on the board off Randy Johnson in the second on three straight leadoff singles, the last of which by Sean Casey scoring Carlos Guillen.
+Offensively, the Tigers got on the board off Randy Johnson in the second on three straight leadoff singles, the last of which by Sean Casey scoring Carlos Guillén.
 After Brandon Inge struck out, Curtis Granderson hit into a forceout at second to score Iván Rodríguez.
-It could have been a hit had Robinson Cano not made a great diving stop behind the bag to prevent the ball from going into the outfield.
+It could have been a hit had Robinson Canó not made a great diving stop behind the bag to prevent the ball from going into the outfield.
 On a 1-2 pitch to Plácido Polanco, Granderson appeared to be picked off base when Johnson threw to first baseman Jason Giambi, but the Yankees muffed the play when Johnson and Giambi both made poor throws to each base.
 Polanco capitalized on their mistake when he singled up the middle, scoring Granderson to make it 3−0.
 In the sixth, Guillen singled with two outs before back-to-back RBI doubles by Rodriguez and Casey made it 5−0 Tigers.
 Granderson capped the scoring with a leadoff home run off Brian Bruney in the seventh.